 - Vomiting → loss of fluid and Na+, K+, H+, and Cl- → hypokalemia, metabolic alkalosis, and hypovolemia

-Compression of intestinal veins and lymphatics → bowel wall edema → compression of intestinal arterioles and capillaries → bowel ischemia
+Compression of intestinal veins and lymphatics → bowel wall edema → compression of intestinal arterioles and capillaries → bowel ischemia, which leads to:

 |Abdominal pain|| || |

 |Abdominal distention|| || |

 Depending on the onset and progression of clinical features, mechanical bowel obstruction can be classified as simple or complicated and acute or subacute.

 - Simple bowel obstruction: bowel obstruction with no evidence of complications (i.e., no features of bowel ischemia, bowel perforation, or red flags for complicated bowel obstruction)

 - Complicated bowel obstruction: bowel obstruction associated with strangulation, ischemic necrosis, or perforation